 Spicy, tangy, salty, crunchy, and fresh, I love noodle bowls!
 And I’m always on the hunt for a good one.

 This is a perfect summer meal because if you grow herbs you have the flavors right in your yard.
 And you are likely looking for ways to use them.
 Look no further.
 The fresh herbs really are wonderful in this dish.
 Each bite bring different flavors.
 You notice the bite of basil.
 Oh, and then there is a bit of mint.
 If you have cilantro, perfect.
+The rice noodles are so light and quick to cook.

 This may seem like a complicated recipe, it’s not.
 Really.
 Yes, it does take a few steps and some chopping, but that’s not complicated, it’s just, well, cooking.
 It is so worth it.
 Really.
 This knife is a good slicer, chopper, dicer.Since I’m in chopping mode, I usually chop enough so that I can have it again – for tomorrow’s dinner.